yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 Personally, I’m helping implement SMAA, but what started as just a rebase of [BreadFish's](https://github.com/breadfish64) OpenGL implementation ended up being more than a week of extra work dealing with the Vulkan implementation, taking precious time from the already busy schedule byte[] has.
 Sorry!
 But the result was worth it.
-We'll talk about it next month, as it didn't make the cut for this report's time-frame.
+We'll talk about it next month, as it didn't make the cut for this report's timeframe.

 That’s all folks!
 Thank you so much for giving us a bit of your time, and we hope to see you next time!